khofstadter/navigatingthedigitalworld.com/docs/physicality-of-the-digital-world.md

 # The Physicality of the Digital World

+Last updated on 22 Jan. <!-- should I add a link to the GitHub repo here?
+Can I generate this date? -->

 ![Futuristic image of a human connected to machines with cables.](../assets/img/2024-01-17-matrix-film-machine-connections-cables-darkness-city.jpg)

 {: .no_toc }